Vonr/RubiksUHC/README.md

 uhc.game.gracePeriod is the time in seconds of the grace period if less than or equal to 0, there will be no grace period.

 uhc.game.lateScatter controls whether players late to the game by 3 minutes maximum can join the game as a player.
 If set to false, they will join as spectators.

+uhc.game.scenarios stores boolean values for each scenario controlling whether they are enabled.
+These can be changed in game.